LordDemonos/Quarm.Guide/wiki/about-quarmguide.md

 So maybe that is the path I take Quarm.Guide on.
 Don't worry about what others are creating; just find your passion and put it in writing.
 Do what you can be confident with and be proud of.
 I know I want to keep this going and find new ways of helping this community.
 As long as someone is willing to read it, I'll keep writing it.

-- Quarm.Guide is not endorsed or affiliated in any way with Project Quarm, Everquest, or Daybreak Games in any way.
+<small>Quarm.Guide is not endorsed or affiliated in any way with Project Quarm, Everquest, or Daybreak Games in any way.
 Please submit suggestions/help/feedback to me via DM on X or Discord.
-Feel free to ask `Xanax/Xantagonist <Former Glory>` any questions, anywhere you find me in game!
+Feel free to ask `Xanax/Xantagonist <Former Glory>` any questions, anywhere you find me in game!</small>